The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: Fine-Tuning Before TTT

-The generator functions $g$s in \textsc{ReARC} already provide an effective data augmentation tool by producing different instantiations of same tasks.
-We generate extra samples from these training tasks by running these codes many times and randomly splitting these new examples ($d \sim \textrm{eval}(g_i)$) to set of train and test examples.
+The generator functions $g$ in \textsc{ReARC} already provide an effective data augmentation tool by producing different instantiations of same tasks.
+We generate extra samples from these training tasks by running the code many times and randomly splitting these new examples ($d \sim \textrm{eval}(g_i)$) to a set of train and test examples.
 These augmented examples are already provided with their DSL release.

 \paragraph{(b) Few-shot Prompting an LLM}